rocco/rocco.github.io/_source/about/index.md

 ### I am currently especially interested in:

-- cross-platform / hybrid mobile apps in JavaScript, for browsers and Cordova containers
+- cross-platform / hybrid mobile apps in JavaScript, for browsers and Cordova containers, Capacitor
 - front-end development in HTML5, CSS3 and JavaScript frameworks, especially Angular
 - server-side JavaScript in Node.js
 - Git workflows